farzadfekrazad/Eltex-Gpon-Designer/README.md

 ---

 This setup ensures that you have a consistent development and production environment without needing to manually install Node.js, dependencies, or configure a web server on your host machine.

-**Deploy to Google AI Studio App Builder**
-- Overview: Import this GitHub repo and deploy the frontend, with the backend deployed separately (recommended) or via container.
-- Prereqs: Ensure main is up to date and .gitignore excludes server/database/*.db.

-- Frontend (recommended, static hosting):
-  - Import from GitHub and select this repository.
-  - Build command:
-pm ci && npm run build.
-  - Start command (Node serve):
-px serve -s dist -l 8080.
-  - Static hosting alternative: Use the provided Dockerfile + ginx.conf to serve dist/.
-  - API calls: The dev proxy in ite.config.ts is only for local dev.
-In production, point /api to your backend service URL.
-If using Nginx, update ginx.conf proxy_pass target to your backend URL.

-- Backend (separate service):
-  - Build and deploy the backend using server/Dockerfile to a runtime like Cloud Run.
-  - Expose http on port 3001.
-  - Set environment variables as needed (e.g., SMTP); database file resides inside the container.

-- Docker Compose (alternative, single host):
-  - If the platform supports Docker Compose, use docker compose up --build.
-  - Frontend publishes 5173 (Nginx), backend publishes 3001.

-- Verify:
-  - Frontend: Access the App URL and confirm UI loads.
-  - Backend: Test GET /api/settings and POST /api/auth/login.
-  - CORS: If the frontend is hosted on a different origin, enable CORS on the backend or proxy /api via Nginx.